Written by Rathnavalli Pradeep

 To be able to hear your baby’s heartbeat for the first time is the best thing ever.
 Another thing is that you don’t have to wait much for it.
 But do not panic if you cannot hear it during the early ultrasound.
 Let your doctor advise you according to the situation.

-[Read : Is It True That Fetal Heart Rate Can Predict The Baby’s Gender?]
+[Read: Is It True That Fetal Heart Rate Can Predict The Baby’s Gender?]

-You can either buy a stethoscope or a Doppler to check your baby’s heartbeat at home.
+You can buy a stethoscope or a Doppler to check your baby’s heartbeat at home.
 Doppler is helpful in the first trimester.
 On the other hand, you can use a stethoscope after 20 weeks of pregnancy.
-But do not take any decision based on these home tests as you are not a professional.
+But do not make any decision based on these home tests as you are not a professional.
 Let your doctor do the job.

 You may have come across this old wives tale but it has no scientific value.
 These tales say that a girl baby has more fetal heart rate than a boy baby.
 The heart rate of the fetus changes depending on the duration of pregnancy.
 It has nothing to do with the gender of the baby.